jarlsondre/idun_tutorial/tutorial.md

 Now, choose "compute-node".
-You will be prompted to enter your password quite a lot of times, possibly as many as eight times, so it can be handy to have your password in the clipboard or in a password manager.
+You will be prompted to enter your password quite a lot of times, possibly as many as eight times, so it can be handy to have your password in the clipboard or in a password manager, or just using SSH keys like explained at the top of this tutorial.
 After typing your password a couple of times, you will get this screen:

 ![Select folder](images/vscode-select-folder.png)

 At this point, choose which folder you want to work in by clicking "open folder" on the left side.
-After clicking "OK", you will have to type your password a couple of more times.
+After clicking "OK", you will have to type your password a couple of more times, unless you are using SSH keys.

 Now you should be connected and ready to work!
 Any code you run in your window will now be ran on IDUN's CPUs or GPUs, depending on your selection in step 1.